Europe (Assembly of the Republic constituency): 2024

 The following candidates were elected: José Dias Fernandes (CH) and Paulo Pisco (PS).

 2022

-The results of the 2022 legislative election held on 30 January 2022 in the constituency were annulled by the Constitutional Court due ballot papers without copies of voter IDs being mixed with those with voter IDs at around 150 polling stations.
+The results of the 2022 legislative election held on 30 January 2022 in the constituency were annulled by the Constitutional Court due ballot papers without copies of voter IDs (which are therefore null and void) being mixed with ballots with voter IDs (which are valid votes) at around 150 polling stations.
 Results of the re-run held on 12 and 13 March 2022: